itsasamantha/blog/_posts/2024-10-30-Degugging.md

 ### Introduction
 If you ever in your life encountered a piece of code more likely than not you're going to have to do some debugging.
 Debugging is the action of removing errors or **bugs** from a program.
-This might sound like a hard and tedious task but its a lot easier than it seems.
+This might sound like a hard and tedious task but it's a lot easier than it seems.

 This blog post will walk you through the basics of debugging and the types of errors to look out for.